 The most important addition to a milk stout is the lactose that gives the style its name.
 You can also achieve the characteristic sweetness with some crystal malts around 60° Lovibond.

-Since brewer’s yeast is unable to ferment lactose sugar it will add sweetness and complexity to the body.
+Since brewer’s yeast cannot ferment lactose sugar, it will add sweetness and complexity to the body.
 You will not need much lactose.
 Somewhere in the range of 5-10% of the bill will serve you well.
 The more you add, the sweeter your beer will be.

 If you choose not to use lactose, you can add crystal malts to get some sweetness.
 However, this will rely on the attenuation of the yeast used as I will cover later.

 Other common specialty grains include:

 - Flaked oats – Adding flaked oats will provide further complexity and a silkiness to your beer’s mouthfeel.

 - Flaked barley – This adjunct won’t add any extra sugars but will benefit head retention and body.